WUGNECTIVES: Novel Entity Inferences of Language Models from Discourse Connectives: Experimental Setup

 \section{Experimental Setup}

 \paragraph{Models} We evaluate on three primary model families: Qwen-2.5 \citep{qwen2.5}, OLMo-2 \citep{olmo2}, and Llama 3.1 \citep{llama3}, across multiple different scales (when possible) in terms of parameter counts.
 For Qwen-2.5, we evaluate at 5 different scales ranging from 500M---14B parameters, for OLMo-2 we evaluate its 1B and 7B variants, and for Llama 3.1, we evaluate on its 8B variant.
-For each model we include its instruct tuned as well as non-instruct tuned (which we refer to as ``base'') versions.
-Additionally we also evaluate on a distilled version of the DeepSeek R1 model \citep{guo2025deepseek}, where the authors fine-tuned Qwen-2.5-14B on reasoning traces generated from the larger DeepSeek R1 model.
+For each model we include its instruction tuned as well as non-instruction tuned (which we refer to as ``base'') versions.
+Additionally we also evaluate on a distilled version of the DeepSeek R1 model \citep{guo2025deepseek}, where Qwen-2.5-14B was fine-tuned on reasoning traces generated from the larger DeepSeek R1 model.
 We refer to this model as \lrm{}.
 In total, we test on 17 models: 10 Qwen-2.5 LMs, 4 OLMo-2 LMs, 2 Llama LMs, and 1 \lrm{} LM. \Cref{tab:model-metadata} (appendix) shows metadata of each model.